dustingetz/dustingetz.github.io/pages/On abstraction, and functions with long implementations (2022).md

-public:: true
+- by Dustin Getz, founder Hyperfiddle, a hyper-converged programming playground for cloud UI public:: true

+-
 - In mathematics, many functions are *universal* universal = aliens from our same universe also have this function universal = "including or covering all or a whole collectively or distributively without limit or exception"